-Why go to Hong Kong?
+Why Visit Hong Kong?

 Looking from the outside, Hong Kong may seem like a densely populated city, but there is so much more to this city than you would think.
-I should know—I made the mistake of not visiting Hong Kong earlier with the same notion.
+I should know, I made the mistake of not visiting Hong Kong earlier with the same notion.

 For one, the technological and architectural marvel of the city is in a league of its own.
 Secondly, Hong Kong has been a harbor city throughout most of its life, and with a combination of its oriental cultural foundation and British influence, Hong Kong is one of the countries that can blend the East and the West into its own identity.
 Lastly, and surprisingly, the hiking this city offers will surprise even the best of us adventurers.